Circuit Court for Howard County

 Family Law Coordinator

-The Family Law staff review all domestic cases, except Howard County Department of Social Service child support cases.
+The Family Law staff reviews domestic cases in order to determine scheduling and service referrals.
 The office is not permitted to offer legal advice; however, we can answer any procedural or general questions regarding family law case procedure.
 Our primary goals are to ensure that cases are processed timely, efficiently and to order appropriate alternate dispute resolution services.